gwlilabmit/Ram_Y_complex/readme.md

 ![Figure 6](figures/fig6.png)

-Shortened MSA snippets around the cleavage site [50nt either side] are under msa\_for\_paper/msa\_nucleotide\_enrichment/\*.txt. sequences\_for\_analysis.txt contains all 8 MSAs, whereas the other \*.txt files are for individual MSAs.
+Shortened MSA snippets around the cleavage site [50nt either side] are under msa/msa\_nucleotide\_enrichment/\*.txt. sequences\_for\_analysis.txt contains all 8 MSAs, whereas the other \*.txt files are for individual MSAs.
 You can check for enrichment of A/U/C/G by running plots\_of\_sequences.py and adding the appropriate file as input.
 I didn't find looking at individual MSAs to be particularly illuminating but I've included them in here regardless.

 ### Figures 2-6 and S13

 ![Figure 7](figures/fig7.png)
 ![Figure S13](figures/figs13.png)

-I ran weblogo in shell for this--the input file for figure 2-6 is seqlogo/rna\_21\_cleavage\_for\_seqlogo.txt and the input for figure S13 is seqlogo/rna\_shortened\_21\_cleavage\_final.txt.
+I ran weblogo in shell for this--the input file for figure 2-6 is seqlogo/rna\_21\_cleavage\_for\_seqlogo.txt [output available in seqlogo/sequence\_logo.eps] and the input for figure S13 is seqlogo/rna\_shortened\_21\_cleavage\_final.txt.
 The output file is seqlogo/sequence\_logo.eps.
 The seqlogo directory also has other files that can be used as input--rna\*.txt files have AUCG sequences whereas others have ATCG.
 To produce rna\_21\_cleavage\_for\_seqlogo.txt I took 21\_cleavage\_final.txt, ran equal\_size\_sequences\_seqlogo.py to standardize the length of all input sequences to be that of the shortest sequences and then ran shorten\_for\_seqlogo.py to get at most a 50nt window.
 I realize that equal\_size\_sequences\_seqlogo.py and shorten\_for\_seqlogo.py are somewhat redundant scripts. shorten\_for\_seqlogo.py will honestly get the job done if you're ok hard-coding window sizes.

 ### Figure 2-7